dominik-pichler/Balmung/notes/what_is_information.md

 According to the Oxford dictionary, Information can be defined as "*facts or details about somebody/something*", with leads to the need of defining what a "Fact" or "Detail" as well as what "something" entails.
 In order to get  going, some working definitions have to be made here.

-* **Facts**<br>
-Objectively, physically perceivable, constitutions of the senseable surroundings that let humans for theories about the characteristics of there surroundings (in order to give them orientation and guide their actions), that have not (yet) been falsified.

-* **Approx. in Scientific Context**:<br>
-Theory that has been design by following well established scientific principles and not falsified, despite being theoretically falsifiable.

-* **Something** <br>
-Objectively physically perceivable entity to which facts can be attributed to.

 ### 2. Different perspectives:
 Information is a classic polysemantic word, where it's semantic meaning is largely dependent the given perspective.
 Hence I want to list the, to my understanding, most common perspectives on Information: